 - Wonderful, authentic local food in the in-house restaurant

-- Fantastic riverside location close to Nong Khiaw Village
+- Convenient location, a short stroll to Nong Khiaw Village

 Villa Chitdara, Luang Prabang view

 - 'French colonial' chic at Luang Prabang's Villa Chitdara

 - Friendly staff, a relaxed atmosphere and central location

 - Great spot for exploring the old World Heritage town